dhalbrook/undici-examples/README.md

 **Wrap-up**

-I hope this gives you some ideas of the possibilities of tuning Undici.
-Of course, there are many more things you can change to make it optimal for your needs.
+I hope this gives you some ideas of the possibilities of tuning Undici so that you and your user base can fetch faster.
-Enjoy!